 - Physical Education

-Co-curricular Learning Aligned with Academic Excellence
+Co-curricular Learning

 At our school, co-curricular activities are thoughtfully designed to extend and reinforce academic learning, not distract from it.
 Students participate in a wide range of activities that strengthen critical thinking, communication, creativity, collaboration, and leadership skills, all of which directly support classroom learning and academic success.